 Road – As for the rest of Dooars, Siliguri is the main transit point for Coochbehar.
 From Siliguri there are two main roads to Coochbehar.
 The Siliguri – Jalpaiguri National Highway 31 will take you to Coochbehar 150 kms away.
 Alternatively the Dooars route via Malbazar through National Highway 31C is relatively lengthy at 185 kms but offers much better viewing pleasure.
 Both routes meet at Falakata about 45 kms before Coochbehar.

-The Royal Palace: The most important tourist attraction in Coochbehar is the Palace or Rajbari- the city's pride even today.
+The most important tourist attraction in Coochbehar is the Palace or Rajbari.
+The palace is the greatest buildings not only in Coochbehar but hardly has any competition in terms of grandeur with any other building in North Bengal.
 In 1887 the famous Koch King, Maharaja Nripendra Narayan built this magnificent palace.
 The creation of this palace was influenced by the classical European style during Italian Renaissance.
 The glorious double storied brick building covers an area of 4768 square meters.
 It extends 120 meters from north to south and 90 meters from east to west.

 The architecture of the Palace is worth mentioning.
 A conclave shaped porch is projected in the center of the main entrance to the building through the Durbar Hall.
 The Durbar Hall is dodecagonal in shape, resting on four arches supported by massive Corinthian pilasters and projecting a lantern at the top.
 The shape recalls the memory of St. Peter's Church at Rome.
 The building contains more than fifty massive halls, which include the bedrooms, dressing rooms, billiard room, kitchen, dinning hall, dancing hall, library, and the ladies gallery.
 The rooms deserve special attention for their beautiful Royal paintings that adorns the ceiling as well as the interior wall.